-- 24. jacobianenergy: Shows high frequency energy of Jacobian; - 25. (qualitymetric): Evaluate a quality metric of the underlying mesh to show mesh quality; - 26. mean: Evaluate the mean of variables on the domain; - 27. meanmode: Extract mean mode (plane zero) of 3DH1D expansions; - 28. [pointdatatofld]: Given discrete data at quadrature points project them onto an expansion basis and output fld file; - 29. (printfldnorms): Print L2 and LInf norms to stdout; - 30. (removefield): Removes one or more fields from .fld files; - 31. scalargrad: Computes scalar gradient field; - 32. scaleinputfld: Rescale input field by a constant factor; - 33. shear: Computes time-averaged shear stress metrics: TAWSS, OSI, transWSS, TAAFI, TACFI, WSSG; - 34. streamfunction: Calculates stream function of a 2D incompressible flow; - 35. surfdistance: Computes height of a prismatic boundary layer mesh and projects onto the surface (for e.g. $y^+$ calculation); - 36. vorticity: Computes the vorticity field; - 37. wss: Computes wall shear stress field; - 38. phifile: Computes the $\Phi$ function representing a body defined in an .stl file.
-Useful for the Smoothed Profile Method solver; - 39. wallNormalData: Interpolate values for a set of points in the wall-normal direction (for e.g. extract boundary layer profiles); - 40. bodyFittedVelocity: Generate a body-fitted coordinate system and then project the velocity components from Cartesian coordinate system into the new coordinate system; - 41. averagefld: Compute the averaging of several field files; - 42. powerspectrum: Compute power spectrum at given regions from a 3DH1D expansion; - 43. zero-homo-plane: Zero a specified homogeneous plane in wavespace.
+- 24. jacobianenergy: Shows high frequency energy of Jacobian; - 25. qualitymetric: Evaluate a quality metric of the underlying mesh to show mesh quality; - 26. mean: Evaluate the mean of variables on the domain; - 27. meanmode: Extract mean mode (plane zero) of 3DH1D expansions; - 28. pointdatatofld: Given discrete data at quadrature points project them onto an expansion basis and output fld file; - 29. printfldnorms: Print L2 and LInf norms to stdout; - 30. removefield: Removes one or more fields from .fld files; - 31. scalargrad: Computes scalar gradient field; - 32. scaleinputfld: Rescale input field by a constant factor; - 33. shear: Computes time-averaged shear stress metrics: TAWSS, OSI, transWSS, TAAFI, TACFI, WSSG; - 34. streamfunction: Calculates stream function of a 2D incompressible flow; - 35. surfdistance: Computes height of a prismatic boundary layer mesh and projects onto the surface (for e.g. y^+ calculation); - 36. vorticity: Computes the vorticity field; - 37. wss: Computes wall shear stress field; - 38. [phifile]: Computes the Φ function representing a body defined in an .stl file.
+Useful for the Smoothed Profile Method solver; - 39. wallNormalData: Interpolate values for a set of points in the wall-normal direction (for e.g. extract boundary layer profiles); - 40. bodyFittedVelocity: Generate a body-fitted coordinate system and then project the velocity components from Cartesian coordinate system into the new coordinate system; - 41. [localStabilityAnalysis]: Perform local (linear) stability analysis for 1D profiles, which is extracted using wallNormalData and bodyFittedVelocity modules. - 42. averagefld: Compute the averaging of several field files; - 43. powerspectrum: Compute power spectrum at given regions from a 3DH1D expansion; - 44. zero-homo-plane: Zero a specified homogeneous plane in wavespace.